robcmills/openspace-jeopardy/readme.md

 ### Bugs

+- final jeopardy empty wager that is auto-submitted causes an error

+- double login
-- user logged in on mobile
+  + user logged in on mobile
-- user wagered on daily double
+  + user wagered on daily double
-- host assigned points for correct answer
+  + host assigned points for correct answer
-- somehow user was disconnected and taken to "join as" page
+  + somehow user was disconnected and taken to "join as" page
-- joining as contestant (again) resulted in duplicate contestants with the same name but different scores
+  + joining as contestant (again) resulted in duplicate contestants with the same name but different scores

-- login via an incognito window
+  + login via an incognito window
-- open another incognito window
+  + open another incognito window
-- close that second window
+  + close that second window
-- rejoin as contestant in first window
+  + rejoin as contestant in first window
-- duplicate contestants created
+  + duplicate contestants created